marco-tiloca-sics/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 ## CoAP Token Field # {#ssec-coap-token-field}

-CoAP defines the Token using two CoAP fields: Token Length (TKL) in the mandatory header and Token Value directly following the mandatory CoAP header.
+A CoAP message fully specifies the Token by using two CoAP fields: the Token Length (TKL) field in the mandatory header (see {{ssec-coap-tkl-field}}) and the variable-length Token field that directly follows the mandatory CoAP header and specifies the Token value.

-SCHC processes the Token Length as it would process any header field.
-If the value does not change, the size can be stored in the TV and elided during the transmission.
-Otherwise, SCHC will send the Token Length in the Compression Residue.
+For the Token field, SCHC MUST NOT send it as variable-size data in the Compression Residue, to avoid ambiguity with the Token Length field.
+Therefore, SCHC MUST use the value of the Token Length field to define the size of the Token field in the Compression Residue.

-For the Token Value, SCHC MUST NOT send it as variable-size data in the Compression Residue, to avoid ambiguity with the Token Length.
-Therefore, SCHC MUST use the Token Length value to define the size of the Compression Residue.
-SCHC designates a specific function, "tkl", that the Rule MUST use to complete the Field Descriptor.
-During the decompression, this function returns the value contained in the Token Length field.
+To this end, SCHC designates a specific function, "tkl", that the Rule MUST use to complete the Field Descriptor.
+During the decompression, this function returns the value contained in the Token Length field, hence the length of the Token field.

 # Compression of CoAP Options # {#sec-coap-options}